wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Udemy

-<a target="_blank" href="https://www.udemy.com/course/certified-kubernetes-application-developer/">Udemy.com has a CKAD course with Tests</a> updated 09/2020 with 9.5 hours of video.
+<a target="_blank" href="https://mckinsey.udemy.com/course/certified-kubernetes-application-developer/">Udemy.com has a CKAD course with Tests</a> updated 09/2020 with 9.5 hours of video.

+<a target="_blank" href="https://mckinsey.udemy.com/course/learn-kubernetes">"Learn Kubernetes"</a>

 ### ACloud.guru